Contact

 RESEARCH INTERESTS

-Veeren has taken a collaborative and multidisciplinary approach to academic and industrial research, which has enabled him to develop excellent leadership, teamwork and communication skills on a broad range of scientific disciplines.
+Veeren takes a collaborative and multidisciplinary approach to academic and industrial research, which has enabled him to develop excellent leadership, teamwork and communication skills across a broad range of scientific disciplines.
 This has enabled him to establish strong long-term collaborative partnerships with national and international institutes that have produced impactful research.
 He endeavours to continue to develop these skills to lead projects at the forefront of medical and pharmaceutical research.

 PUBLICATIONS